 Our qualifying and recognised spend on the B-BBEE scorecard totalled R142 million (R2022: R149 million), allocated primarily to:

 - skills development, including bursary spend of R58 million (2022: R57 million);

 - supplier and enterprise development grants of R4 million (2022: R4 million); and

 - donations to the Italtile and Ceramic Foundation Trust ("Foundation") of R25 million (2022: R25 million).

 The Group continued to invest in a range of skills development programmes focused on employees from previously disadvantaged groups.
 These included:

-- sponsored partnerships with academic institutions to further the education of our 32 employees and to develop their leadership competencies;
+- sponsored partnerships with academic institutions to further the education and develop the leadership competencies of 35 employees (2022: 11);

 - we operate accredited training academies, and offer local and international courses and e-learning tuition across our brands for our employees, our franchisees and their employees.
-These training interventions reached 2 878 employees of the Group and franchisees during the year.
+These training interventions reached 3 397 Group employees and franchisees (2022: 3 750) during the year.

 Enterprise and supplier development

 In addition to spend with suppliers with improved B-BBEE credentials (including black ownership), the Group recognises the importance of meaningful Enterprise Development and Supplier Development initiatives to create jobs and grow a sustainable resource of successful black-owned businesses.